 This Farming Life would be nothing without the poems that have accompanied it all these years.
 While the world is full of rich, simple, and delicious poems, it is often a struggle to choose just the right one to include.
 I am partial to complex yet simple poems; ones that may be ambiguous; and which may or not invoke a range of emotional responses.
 But I am also drawn to the classics, like Mark Twain.
 His poem, Warm Summer Sun, expresses the wishes I have for you and your summer.
 May it be so.

 Warm summer sun,

 Lie light, lie light.

-Be well, eat healthy, and be kind to others.
+Be well, eat healthy, and be kind to yourself and others.

 Alistar, Rebecca & Georgia